k8ssandra/k8ssandra/dev-quick-start.md

 * **Charts** - contains the Helm-based charts categorized by sub-chart.
 * **Docs** - contains the layouts, & content for the [k8ssandra.io](https://k8ssandra.io) site.
-Checkout the docs readme for more detail.
+Checkout the docs README for more detail.
 * **Scripts** - contains a collection of useful scripts that developers can build upon or just use directory when working on K8ssandra.
 Also included are documentation scripts for K8ssandra docs management.
 * **Tests** - contains the set of unit, integration, and end-to-end testing for K8ssandra.